-Trade unions have the fundamental right to collectively bargain with employers in circumstances where the union has obtained recognition either voluntarily or through the statutory process.
-More generally, a union has the right to be registered as such, it has the right to take in members and charge union dues, it has the right to own property, sue and be sued and generally conduct business in the ordinary course.
-In the context of collective bargaining, a union has the important right to initiate grievance procedures and represent workers in relation to such grievances.
+Trade unions have the fundamental right to collectively bargain with employers in circumstances where the union has obtained recognition, either voluntarily or through the statutory process.
+More generally, a union has the right to: (i) be registered as such; (ii) take in members and charge union dues; (iii) own property; (iv) sue and be sued; (v) intervene in labour disputes; and (vi) generally conduct business.
+In the context of collective bargaining, a union has the important right to initiate labour disputes and represent workers in relation to such grievances.